-An Ohio general power of attorney (GPOA) is a formal document that allows an individual (the principal) to authorize a third party (the attorney-in-fact) to manage their financial affairs, including handling assets, legal documents, and healthcare decisions.
+An Ohio non-durable (general) power of attorney is a formal document that allows an individual (the principal) to authorize a third party (the attorney-in-fact) to manage their financial affairs, including handling assets, legal documents, and healthcare decisions.
 This non-durable arrangement ends if the principal becomes incapacitated.
 It activates upon the principal’s execution or a specified date.

 Unlike the durable version, it doesn’t extend beyond the principal’s incapacity, making the choice of a reliable agent crucial for managing and protecting the principal’s interests.
-For continuous authority during incapacity, a durable power of attorney is recommended.
+A durable power of attorney is recommended for continuous authority during incapacity.

 Laws — Title XIII, Chapter 1337 (Power of Attorney).